zoefraz/ts-clinic-website/_team/person1.md

 ---
 # What layout to use (though not currently used)
-layout: leadership
+layout: team
 # Name of the person

 title: Sample Person
 # Optional GennCC Position/Title

 position: Position

-# Name of organization affiliated with
+# Public proffile/bio URL
-organization: Organization
+profile_url:

 # The sort order.
 Recommended by last name but can be change as needed
 sort: 1

 # Show this entry as a page
 show_status: true